 - ✓ The app only processes the minimum personal data that is essential for the specified purposes.
-Details of what data is necessary are described is Section 5.2 (Personal data) - ✓ The data described in this DPIA is sufficient to properly fulfil the purposes of the app. - ✓ The data minimization applied to this app by design is an excellent model by: - collecting only the minimum data required (only personal data collected is the mobile number and the relevant date of infection) - using only the minimum data for the shortest period of time, therefore, removing data items than can be associated to an app user immediately after use (e.g. IP addresses) - o not storing any personal identifiable data - finding creative ways of fulfilling a purpose with alternative non personal data (e.g. using anonymous keys wherever possible, not collecting location data, keeping the SMS Job Ids only for reconciliation purposes - ✓ The culture across the app team, from leadership to development, implementation and information governance is extremely focused on data minimization by design. - ✓ There are processes in place to ensure that only essential personal data is processes.
+Details of what data is necessary are described is Section 5.2 (Personal data) - ✓ The data described in this DPIA is sufficient to properly fulfil the purposes of the app. - ✓ The data minimization applied to this app by design is an excellent model by: - collecting only the minimum data required (e.g. the only personal data collected for the contact tracing function of the app is your test code, your mobile number, your date of COVID-19 test and the relevant date of infection) - using only the minimum data for the shortest period of time, therefore, removing data items than can be associated to an app user immediately after use (e.g. IP addresses)not storing any personal identifiable data longer than needed (e.g. Gov.UK notify holds certain information encrypted for up to 72 hours) - finding creative ways of fulfilling a purpose with alternative non personal data (e.g. using anonymous keys wherever possible, not collecting location data, keeping the SMS Job Ids only for reconciliation purposes - ✓ The culture across the app team, from leadership to development, implementation and information governance is extremely focused on data minimization by design. - ✓ There are processes in place to ensure that only essential personal data is processed.
 The rational has been discussed with independent groups (refer to 6.6 Consultation and engagement.)